TosbackCgusBridge-Bot/CGUs-versions/Nfl/Privacy Policy.md

 *   Maintain or administer the Services, perform business analyses, or for other internal purposes to improve the quality of our business, the Services, and other products and services we offer;
 *   Publish stories, comments, photos, and other information posted in our interactive online features;
 *   Process employment applications and inquiries;
-*   Customize and personalize your use of the Services. and
+*   Customize and personalize your use of the Services, including providing you with tailored advertising. and
 *   As otherwise described to you at the point of collection or pursuant to your consent.

 **3\.
 Sharing of Information**